-Governor for SEND Anne Marie Eden
+Governor for SEND Matthew Sullivan

 Head teacher Nikki Peters

 Inclusion Leader/SENco Liz Jones

 The SENco is responsible for the implementation of the SEND policy, supporting other members of staff where and when necessary.
-She will liaise with parents and relevant outside agencies, Medical and Psychology Services.
-She co-ordinates staff and resources to support children with SEND.
-Additionally she will attend and cascade appropriate in- service training in order to meet new developments in policy and practice.
+They will liaise with parents and relevant outside agencies, Medical and Psychology Services.
+They co-ordinates staff and resources to support children with SEND.
+Additionally they will attend and cascade appropriate in- service training in order to meet new developments in policy and practice.
 The SENCo is also responsible for overseeing the maintenance of the Special Needs Register.